Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Application to Shock Modeling in SiC

 In this section, the proposed physics-constrained GP model is demonstrated for predicting shock velocities and state variables for single crystal SiC-3C shocked along the \([001]\) crystallographic orientation.
-The model is trained using \(N=21\) MD shock simulations, as described in Section~\ref{sec:MD_simulations}.
+The model is trained using \(N=21\) MD shock simulations, as shown in Fig.~\ref{Us_vs_Up} and detailed in \ref{sec:MD_simulations}.

-The simulation data are shown in Fig.~\ref{Us_vs_Up} and described in detail in Section~\ref{problem_statement}.
 To account for the multi-wave structure of the shock propagation, three distinct GP models are constructed for the leading wave, plastic wave, and phase transformation wave.
-This is achieved by partitioning the data into three mutually inclusive training data sets comprised of $u_p$ and the corresponding augmented state vectors from Eq.~\eqref{input_output} from the respective wave.
-We note that the data sets are mutually inclusive because as trailing waves increase in velocity (at higher $u_p$), they merge with the leading wave.
-The corresponding data points are included in both the leading wave model and the corresponding plastic or phase transformation wave model.
+This is achieved by partitioning the data into three mutually inclusive training data sets comprised of $u_p$ and the corresponding augmented state vectors, $\boldsymbol{Y}$, for each wave.
+We note that the data sets share common data points because the waves merge as $u_p$ increases.
+Any such data points are included in both the leading wave model and the corresponding plastic or phase transformation wave model.
 For example, the data point having $u_p= 2.75$ km/s in Figure~\ref{Us_vs_Up} is both the leading wave and a plastic wave.

 First, the leading-wave GP model, denoted by \(\mathcal{GP}_{\mathrm{lead}}\), is trained on all data points shown in blue in Figure~\ref{Us_vs_Up}.
 Next, the plastic wave GP model, denoted by \(\mathcal{GP}_{\mathrm{pl}}\), is trained on the set of red data points (corresponding to the trailing plastic wave) plus the subset of blue data points having $u_p>2.25$ km/s for which the leading wave is no longer elastic.
 Finally, the phase transformation GP model, denoted by \(\mathcal{GP}_{\mathrm{pt}}\), is trained on the set of green data points (corresponding to the trailing phase transformation wave) plus the subset of blue data points having $u_p>4.25$ km/s corresponding to the overdriven region where a phase transformation occurs in the leading wave.